Scholae latinae: online Latin course

 Dates of the course

-The course will be held from the 11th of October to the 13th of December (ten 75-minute lessons: one per week).
+The course will be held from the 4th of April to the 6th of June (ten 75-minute lessons: one per week).

 All lessons will be held on Zoom.
-Every Wednesday, they will begin at 7 p. m., Rome time (UTC + 2).
+Every Friday, they will begin at 7 p. m., Rome time (UTC + 2).

 Should you be unable to attend a lesson, the Schola Latina will be glad to provide you with a video recording.